Quorum call: Overview

 What happens after the debate stops depends on the legislature in question.
 In the United States Congress, bells are rung in the various congressional office buildings to indicate to members that their presence is required in their respective chambers.
 Members of the House use the same electronic system as is used for voting to register their presence; in the Senate, one of the clerks will read out a roll call of senators, who indicate their presence when called.
 In fact, if any Senator "suggests the absence of a quorum", the Presiding Officer must direct the roll to be called.
 For practical purposes, a quorum call is a delaying measure that permits the Senate leadership to work out some difficulty or to await a Senator's arrival.

 Because of differences in procedure between the two bodies, quorum calls in the House are fairly rare, but they are quite common in the Senate.
 In both houses, while quorum calls officially last fifteen minutes, the actual amount of time given is at the discretion of the presiding officer.
 A motion to adjourn for lack of a quorum may be raised after the quorum call if an insufficient number of members present themselves.
 However, if the business is especially important, the members present may instead move a call of the house which will force all members to attend.
-Each House is expressly "authorized to compel the Attendance of absent Members, in such Manner, and under such Penalties as [it] may provide."
+According to the United States Constitution, each House is expressly "authorized to compel the Attendance of absent Members, in such Manner, and under such Penalties as [it] may provide."